 By Jessie Schirrick

-Sometimes it feels like I’m the only student at my university who isn’t a supporter of recreational marijuana use.
+Sometimes it feels like I’m the only student at my college who isn’t a supporter of recreational marijuana use.
 People always seem a little surprised when I decline an invitation to smoke, and even more so when I explain that I dislike marijuana.
 It’s beginning to feel like smoking marijuana is the norm, and abstaining from marijuana use is an unusual thing to do.